dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/23
+In case you would like to click subscribe and ring the bell (or whatever that messed up YouTube workflow is), [Duncan McGregor](https://twitter.com/duncanmcg) is rebranding his channel to "Pairing with Duncan" <https://www.youtube.com/watch?v=MccT-XORptQ>

 #### 2024/08/22
 I'm really sorry to be late to the party of people who discovered that Firefox shows expired cookies in the dev tools <https://stackoverflow.com/questions/60732831/firefox-still-shows-expired-cokies-in-debugging-screen>.
 (It can be really confusing considering that expiration time is in GMT, and I am in the BST time zone.)

 #### 2024/08/21
-Today's puzzler. #Kotlin plugin says smart cast won't work (and suggests a loop of "fixes") but it does.
+Today's puzzler. #Kotlin plugin says smart cast won't work with `invoke` (and suggests a loop of "fixes") but it does.
 That's because the latest #Kotlin plugin doesn't understand Kotlin 2.0 without (beta) K2 mode 🙄
 <kotlin>
 class Foo(val a: (() -&gt; Unit)?)
 val foo = Foo {}